loopbackio/loopback.io/pages/en/lb3/Bluemix-config-generator.md

 - Subdomain of the app (default is the app name).
 - Amount of disk space to allocate for the app (default is 1GB).
 - Whether to create a Dockerfile (default is yes).
 - Whether to create toolchain files (default is yes).
+For more information, see [Working with toolchains](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_working.html).
 - Whether to enable autoscaling (default is yes).
+For more information, see [Bluemix autoscaling agent](https://www.npmjs.com/package/bluemix-autoscaling-agent).
 - Whether to enable Node application metrics (default is yes).
+For more information, see [Node application metrics dashboard](https://www.npmjs.com/package/appmetrics-dash).